Aditya-A-Gupta/PMAccelerator_Tech_Assignment/README.md

 5. ### <a name="_98sjjvslok84"></a>Data Visualizations:
 - Distribution of Temperature:
+  - A frequency plot of temperature was plotted to observe its distribution.
   - The dataset is left-skewed but not much.
 This indicates that the dataset doesn’t exhibit very extreme variations in data.

 - Distribution of Precipitation:
+  - A frequency plot of temperature was plotted to observe its distribution.
   - The precipitation data was **highly skewed**, meaning most recorded values were **low or near zero**, while a few extreme values represented heavy rainfall events.
 This suggests that **rainfall is not evenly distributed**, with dry periods being far more common than high-rainfall periods.

 - Temperature vs Precipitation: